viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-using-cli.md

 az extension add --name mcc
 ```

-To learn more about installing extensions, visit [Install the Connected Cache extension.](/cli/azure/azure-cli-extensions-overview#how-to-install-extensions)
+To learn more about installing extensions, see [Install the Connected Cache extension.](/cli/azure/azure-cli-extensions-overview#how-to-install-extensions)

 <br>
 <br>